morvenn/Techcom/how to use markdown.md

 ---
+title: How to use markdown syntax
+nav_order: 1
 ---

-This is how you create a title in markdown.
+This is how you create a title in markdown
 ========================
 Here the note about markdown starts.
 As you can see, using markdown is really easy!